 December is upon us, and though the year may be ending the month is sending it out with a bang and a ton of festive and fun activities and events!
 As you head into the holiday season—no matter how or what you celebrate—Washington, D.C., is brimming with wonderful ways to get into the spirit and send out the year in style!

 Looking for an exciting surprise?
 What’s more exciting than a blindfolded dinner?
 Dining in the Dark allows you to pick a surprise three-course meal based on your dietary preferences (green for vegan, blue for seafood, or red for meat) that will stimulate your senses!
+Currently, you have the option to choose from two locations around Washington D.C. to take in this unique culinary experience!

 5. Immerse yourself in renowned art